 If you want to edit the form's name and description, delivery method, access, and approval settings, you need to select Edit basic information from the Options for the required form.
-You cannot change the business process that the form is associated with.
+You cannot change the business process.
 For more information on these fields, see Add a form on page 9.